Take a Tour

 ARRL Book on

-EchoLink has been tested for compatibility with all versions of Microsoft Windows 7 and Windows Vista, the newest editions of the Windows operating system.
-If you are running EchoLink on Windows 7 or Vista, please be sure you have installed the latest version of EchoLink (2.0 or above), and also note the following:
+EchoLink has been tested for compatibility with all versions of Microsoft Windows 7, Windows 8, Windows 10, and Windows Vista, the newest editions of the Windows operating system.
+If you are running EchoLink on Windows Vista or above, please be sure you have installed the latest version of EchoLink (2.0 or above), and also note the following:

-Windows 7 and Windows Vista have a built-in firewall, which is enabled by default.
+Windows 7, Windows 8, Windows 10, and Windows Vista have a built-in firewall, which is enabled by default.

 When it's enabled, it generally blocks any software on your

 computer from being reachable from the Internet.
 Since EchoLink relies on

 being reachable from the Internet, it will also prevent EchoLink from working,

 unless a special "exception" is added for EchoLink.

 The first time you run EchoLink on a Windows 7, 8, 10, or Vista machine,

 you will probably see a message like the one below: